DallinKnow/SQL-Project/README.md

 <br>

 #### ❌ Null values ❌ found in start and end station ID and Names.
-Could be bikes that start and end just not at stations or start at a station and end outside of one, but rides are still not false starts.
+Could be bikes that start and end just not at stations.
+Could start at a station and end outside of one, but rides are still not false starts.